Private rented housing for students usually gives you the same rights as any other private tenant.

 All letting agencies should give you clear information about their charges before you agree to take up a tenancy.
 Shop around as these fees can vary.

 Don't hand over any money until you're sure what it's for.
 Always get a receipt.

 Some lettings agencies specialise in finding accommodation for students.
 Ask your student accommodation office or student's union for a list of approved landlords and letting agencies.

 Choosing the right place

 The quality and price of privately rented accommodation varies.
-Always go and see the accommodation and read any paperwork involved before you agree to move in or sign any written agreements.
+Always visit the accommodation and read any paperwork involved before you agree to move in or sign any written agreements.

-You may be asked to pay a tenancy deposit as security against damage and may be asked to provide a guarantor.
-This is usually a parent or guardian who promises to pay the rent in case you default or are unable to pay.
+You may be asked to provide a guarantor.
+This is usually a parent who promises to pay the rent if you don't.

-If you're not sure about any aspect of your agreement as a tenant or guarantor, get advice before you sign.
-Speak to a student adviser or use our directory to find an adviser in your area.
+Get advice before you sign if you're not sure about any part of your agreement as a tenant or guarantor.
+Talk to a student adviser or Shelter's directory to find an adviser in your area.

 Find out more about finding place to rent.